isabella232/ds-blog/blog/DS-1311/RDS-Encryption-At-Rest.md

 # Enable RDS Encryption At Rest For Existing Instance
-There are a number of important details you have to get right to enable Encryption At Rest on an **existing** RDS MySQL instance — this blog post is about these details.

-But before delving into these details, lets answer some common questions:
+There are a number of important details you have to get right to enable Encryption At Rest on an **existing** RDS MySQL instance, but before delving into these details, lets answer some common questions:

-Why can't you simply enable Encryption At Rest on an existing instance by fliping the switch to "ON"?
+Why can't you simply enable Encryption At Rest on an existing instance by turning the **Encryption Enabled** switch to `ON`?
 Here's what AWS documetation has to say about that:

 > You can only enable encryption for an Amazon RDS DB instance when you create it, not after the DB instance is created.
 >